longtry/shittyu/README.md

-# Shittyu

-Shittyu doing dirty and evil things to students. feel free to share everywhere after reading
+# Shittyu doing dirty and evil things to students.
+Feel free to share everywhere after reading.

 This is a one-stop-shop document about wicked things and insidious schemes happening in Shittyu, both politically-motivated and not.
 Please stars it, because it’ll be constantly updated with new and/or revised materials.
 If you want to contribute stories and knowledge about other cases, or offer help in any manner, feel free to add a ***Issue*** or in any of the linked docs.